osa1/tiny/README.md

 **A note on nick identification:** Some IRC servers such as ircd-seven (used by Freenode) and InspIRCd (used by Mozilla) support identification via the `PASS` command.
-This way of identification (rather than sending a message to a service like `NickServ`) is better when some of the channels that you automatically join (by adding a `join` command to `auto_cmds`) require identification.
+This way of identification (rather than sending a message to a service like `NickServ`) is better when some of the channels that you automatically join require identification.
 To use this method enter your nick password to the `pass` field in servers.

 ## Command line arguments